Brain-WP/BrainMonkey/docs/functions-stubs.md

 ## Gotcha

 When passing to `stubs()` a function name as array item key and a `callable` as value, the function will be aliased to that callable.
-It means that using `stubs()` is not possible to create a stub for a function that returns a callback, by doing:
+It means that using `stubs()` is **not** possible to create a stub for a function that returns a callback by doing something like:

 ```php
 Functions\stubs(